 Generally, the data is looked at as insight into their target audience’s decision-making process.
 The information when used correctly can optimize the business’s Return on Advertising Spend (ROAS) from their campaigns which then means they drive more high-quality phone leads.

 As you may have already understood the major reason to use call tracking is to track marketing performance across a multitude of advertising and marketing channels.
+But what is call tracking?
 Call tracking software makes gathering the data and managing calls regardless of how many a business may have to field easier.

 If anything knowing what inspires callers to reach out to a business can help improve the ROI of any advertising campaign.